20 Questions Grandparents Never Get Sick of Hearing

 Grandparents Day provides an annual reminder that our aging family members have plenty of memories and wisdom to share.

-As someone with more than a hint of the storyteller in me, I was never one of those children who complained about hearing my grandparents’ stories.
+Since a young age, I was always eager to hear any of my grandparents’ stories.
 I was thrilled to hear my grandfather talk about his Navy days on the U.S.S.
 West Virginia or training in Hawaii, before and during World War II.
-When he picked me up after school, I’d smile when he’d tell me he had to walk miles to school in the Iowa snow, after getting up at the crack of dawn to do chores on the farm.
+When he picked me up after school, I’d be thrilled to learn about his own experiences with school.
+He’d often tell me stories about how he had to walk miles to school in the Iowa snow after getting up at the crack of dawn to do chores on the farm.
 Later, as an adult, I realized just how precious those moments of sharing were.

-So, consider using these questions to engage your grandparents and learn more about your family legacy this Grandparents Day:
+If you aren’t sure where to start, consider these questions to ask grandparents.
+You may learn more about your family legacy this Grandparents Day.

 - Did you go to college?
 What did you study?
 If you didn’t go to college, do you wish you had had the opportunity?
 What did you do instead?